rwxrob/notes/Starlink just not worth it for IRL bike streaming.md

 ## Expensive

 At $165/month to get the unlimited bandwidth needed you are paying the cost of 2-3 "unlimited" mobile plans.
-Sure you get more bandwidth when it works but having at least two unlimited plans as backup are _always_ required anyway.
-An "unlimited" Verizon plan (150GB/month) is $60.
+Sure you get more bandwidth when it works but having at least two unlimited plans as backup are _always_ required anyway, which I'll explain later.
+To compare, a Verizon  "unlimited" (150GB/month) plan is $60.

 ## Glitchy